The Learning Approach to Games: Discrete Games

-Let us point out that, with a one-step horizon, a unique Nash equilibrium exists that the first player is unwilling to play.
+Let us note that, with a one-step horizon, there exists a unique Nash equilibrium that the first player is unwilling to play.
 Of course, by virtue of Folk's theorem, any feasible outcome can be sustained in an infinitely repeated game.
-However, this result explicitly relies on the assumption that players are completely certain about their opponents' future actions over an indefinite horizon.
+However, this result explicitly relies on the assumption that players are certain about their opponents' future actions over an indefinite horizon.
 This strong assumption allows for almost any feasible value to be supported as an equilibrium, leaving the question of which outcome will be observed without a clear answer.
+Moreover, since players do not announce their strategies, searching for a Nash equilibrium with a larger horizon does not necessarily model this game either.
+Such a search represents our external attempts to formalize the players’ incentives.
 Instead, we emphasize once again that the core element in games is the learning algorithms employed by the players.
-These algorithms naturally govern the (random) evolution of probability distributions over current and future actions, which in turn is sufficient to understand the evolution of the game, provided that players act rationally.
-Here, "rational" does not necessarily mean "clever" since players might easily adopt suboptimal learning algorithms.
-The design of robust learning algorithms is an area of significant and growing interest.
+These algorithms naturally govern the (random) evolution of probability distributions over actions, which in turn is sufficient to understand the evolution of the game.

-Consider a fixed state and action space as $\dbS = \{0,1\}$ and $\dbA = [0,1]$.
-Suppose players are not learning the horizon and transition probabilities, that is, $\fL_T^i,\fL_p^i$ are constants yielding $\hat T^i=1$ and $p^i(t,\vec x,\vec a, 1) = a^i$.
-Initially, for an easier comparison with the Nash equilibrium, we assume player's are not learning the state value and transition costs either, and it is given by
+Now, let us formally state the game.
+Consider fixed state and action spaces given by $\dbS = \{0,1\}$ and $\dbA = [0,1]$.
+Suppose the players are not learning the horizon or transition probabilities, that is, $\fL_T^i,\fL_p^i$ are constants yielding $\hat T^i=1$ and $p^i(t,\vec x,\vec a, 1) = a^i$.
+Initially, to specify the rules of the game and enable comparison with the Nash equilibrium, we assume that the players are not learning the state value or transition costs;

-In words, the first player wants second player to move state $0$, and the second player wants to be in the same state as the first player.
-However, the first player gains some by increasing the odds of moving to state 1.
+As mentioned, the first player wants the second player to move state $0$, and the second player wants to be in the same state as the first.
+However, since $c>0$, the first player gains by increasing the oods of moving to state $1$.
 Now, costs of each player are

-From now on, as the one-step game does not depend on the current time and state, we will drop them from notations.
-Let us also mention that players makes decisions simultaneously.
-One could set it up as turn-based, but we aim to keep the game as symmetric as possible only excluding the cost structure.
+From now on, since the one-step game does not depend on the current time or state, we will drop them from notations.
+Let us also note that players make their decisions simultaneously.
+One could instead formulate the game as turn-based, but we aim to keep it as symmetric as possible, while excluding only the cost structure.